-On the map provided you'll find the locations of all the national parks in Arizona.
-You'll notice that there are no national parks in Maricopa County, where Phoenix is located, and where most Arizonans live.
-There are several, however, within a couple of hours from most Greater Phoenix locations, close enough for a day trip if that's all the time you have.
+These parks and monuments are dotted all over Arizona.
+There are no federal parks in Maricopa County, where Phoenix is located and where most Arizonans live.
+There are several, however, within a few hours from most Greater Phoenix locations—close enough for a day trip.

-As you plan to visit Arizona's national parks, be aware that the weather is very different in different parts of the state, as are elevations of the parks.
-Dress accordingly, and be prepared for inclement weather in Northern Arizona during the winter.
+Be aware that the weather differs greatly in different parts of the state, as do the elevations of the parks.
+Dress accordingly, and be prepared for inclement weather in Northern Arizona during the winter and spring.

 North of Phoenix